michael-eddy/mcat/CHANNELOG.md

 ## V0.1.2
+removes feature that requires native-tls (for cross compile)

+## V0.1.2
 #### new features
 * concatenate images (vertical or horizontal)
 * concatenate videos (time based, must be same format)